xdrip/xdrip_docs/docs/install/install.md

     &emsp;Less Common Settings
     &ensp;&emsp;Other misc.
 Options

-!!!xdripitem "Run Collector in foreground&emsp;&emsp;&emsp;🗹"
+!!!xdripitem "Run Collector in foreground&emsp;&emsp;&emsp;✔"
     &ensp;Shows a persistent notification graph, visible on lock-screen and prevents Android from killing the service.

 `Run Collector in Foreground` enables the graph in your phone drop down curtain but is **essential** to keep the app alive.
 It **must be enabled**.